garrandall/popular-music-data/tracks/meet-el-presidente-duran-duran.md

 You're going to be abused.
 You may not like it;
 You may not be scared.
 But hell has no fury like a
 Young girl's ego.

-Ooh, ooh.
+Oh, oh.
 Doo, doo, doo.
 You might adopt an attitude;
 Look on the moral side.
 But if police are after you,